 In addition, the charity focused its work at its flagship Asta community hub on improving the capabilities of parents and providing activities with an emphasis on children and young people.
 Last year they engaged with, supported, referred and tracked 1,781 service users through a variety of groups, activities and referrals.

-In addition to our regular contribution to this charity, 3i’s London-based employees have been contributing to the Community Links Christmas Toy Appeal for a number of years and donated in excess of 100 presents to the charity’s 2017 appeal, which resulted in the collection of 18,000 presents in total for local children.
+In addition to our regular contribution, 3i employees supported the charity through a charity bike ride, and our London-based employees have been contributing to the Community Links Christmas Toy Appeal for a number of years, donating in excess of 100 presents to the charity’s 2018 appeal, which resulted in the collection of 16,000 presents in total for local children.

-Contact the Elderly is the only national charity dedicated solely to tackling loneliness and social isolation among older people through face-to-face contact.
+Contact the Elderly is a national charity dedicated to tackling loneliness and social isolation amongst older people living in the United Kingdom.

 elderly people helped monthly